 Abstract

 Social media advertising has become ubiquitous.
 Consequently, social media platforms are increasing the level of advertising content that users may later encounter when navigating online shopping websites.
 It is unclear how the amplification of exposure to advertising through social media affects consumers’ attitudes to products sold online.
 Further, the roles of social media participation and proneness to experience fear of missing out (FOMO) on product attitude, remain largely unexplored.
 In this research (N = 980), we employed an online survey of U.S. Instagram users.
 These data were submitted to three-way moderation regression analyses with attitude toward the product as the dependent variable.
-Consumers who are more active on social media and had high (versus low) FOMO formed more favorable attitudes toward online products after being exposed to Instagram content (versus not exposed).
+Consumers who are more active on social media and had high (versus low) FOMO expressed more favorable attitudes toward online products after being exposed to Instagram content (versus not exposed).
 The theoretical and practical implications for cognitive processing research and advertising strategy and study limitations are discussed.

 More than 35% of US adults use Instagram today; over 60% of those use the platform daily (Pew Research Center, 2019).
 This makes Instagram the second most popular social media platform after Facebook.
 Today, Instagram serves as a popular source of information about products, brands, and trends (Adjei, Noble, & Noble, 2010; Lamberton & Stephen, 2016).
 With more than 500 million daily users of Instagram Stories, Instagram, which is owned by Facebook, contributes heavily to Facebook’s overall success and is seen as an essential driver for the company’s growth strategy (Amin, 2019).
 Further, consumers’ ability to share information, such as pictures, may help marketers and advertisers in their communication efforts about online products (Shao, 2009), which can lead to increased purchase intention (Alhabash et al., 2016).